 What to Do When You Suspect Nursing Home Negligence

 If you have concerns about the quality of care your loved one is receiving, you should first attempt to discuss the issue with the facility administrator.
-If your questions aren’t answered and you believe your loved one remains in danger, you can call the Texas Department of Aging and Disability Services at (800) 458-9858 to file a report.
+If your questions aren’t answered and you believe your loved one remains in danger, you can call the Texas Department of Health and Human Services at (800) 458-9858 to file a report.

 In addition to the actions taken by the state, you can initiate a civil suit by contacting one of our nursing home negligence attorneys.
 Victims of nursing home abuse or neglect in the Houston Metro area related to understaffing, inadequate staff training, breach of state regulations, or deliberate misconduct by employees are entitled to compensation for the harm they’ve suffered.
 This includes medical expenses related to the abuse or neglect, out-of-pocket costs related to moving to a different facility, pain and suffering, and reduced quality of life.
 Punitive damages may also be available in cases of willful and deliberate misconduct.

 What Must Be Proven to Win a Case

 To win a claim for nursing home negligence, you must be able to prove the following key points:

 - The nursing home had a legal duty to provide a safe environment for the resident, as outlined in the care contract.

 - The nursing home’s action or inaction breached the duty of care to the resident.